Specifications of MS Pyotr Velikiy

 VODOHOD's cruise ship "Project PV300LMPP-110"

 VODOHOD increased the ship's passenger capacity from 300 to 342.
-The boat has a total of 169 staterooms, including 2 Suites, 2 Owner Suites, 2 Junior Suites, 159 Deluxe (Twin Comfort) and 4 Standard Twin cabins.
+The boat has 6 decks and a total of 169 staterooms, including 2 Suites, 2 Owner Suites, 2 Junior Suites, 159 Deluxe (Twin Comfort) and 4 Standard Twin cabins.
 All staterooms are outside (no interior cabins) and with floor-ceiling windows.
-Standard cabin amenities include twin beds (convertible to Queen-size double), wardrobe, electronic safe box (in the closet), flat TV (satellite reception, ship info channel, live camera views), Wi-Fi Internet, radio, phone, mini-bar/refrigerator, power sockets (220V), en-suite bathroom (single-sink vanity, toilet, shower, hairdryer, shaver socket, toiletries, towels, bathrobes).
+Standard cabin amenities include twin beds (convertible to Queen-size double), wardrobe, electronic safe box (in the closet), smart HDTV (satellite reception, ship info channel, live camera views), Wi-Fi Internet, radio, phone, mini-bar/refrigerator, power sockets (220V), en-suite bathroom (single-sink vanity, toilet, shower, hairdryer, shaver socket, toiletries, towels, bathrobes).
 All suites are with bathtubs.

 The average cabin size is 19 m2 (205 ft2).
 For comparison, the size of Twin Standard cabins on other Russian river ships is 10 m2 (110 ft2).
 All cabins on this "river liner" have private balconies.
 Suites and Junior Suites are sized 30 m2 (320 ft2).